What to Do After a Breakup

 Stage 1: Step Back and Give Space

 Your main job: Don't chase.
 Don't explain.
 Don't apologise repeatedly.
-Give them room to breathe.
+Just give them room to breathe.

 Stage 2: Rebuild, Heal, and Improve